It's Like That (Mariah Carey song): Chart performance

 "It's Like That" was one of Carey's biggest commercial successes in years, after an almost two-year absence from the charts, becoming her most successful single in the US since "Loverboy" (2001).
 On the US Billboard Hot 100 chart, the song debuted at number 53, becoming her highest-debuting Hot 100 song in almost five years.
 It eventually peaked at number 16, and stayed in the top forty for fifteen weeks, being ranked 69 on the Hot 100's "2005 year-end chart".
 It was certified gold by the RIAA, becoming Carey's first gold digital single.

 The single was slightly more successful outside the US.
-In the United Kingdom, the song debuted at number 4, giving Mariah her best charting-single since "Against All Odds (Take a Look at Me Now) (2000) with Westlife.
-In Australia, after debuting at number 9, "It's Like That" became Mariah's most successful single since "Loverboy", while in Italy, while peaking at number 7, it matched the peak position of "Through the Rain" (2002).
+In the United Kingdom, the song debuted at number 4, giving Carey her best charting-single since "Against All Odds (Take a Look at Me Now) (2000) with Westlife.
+In Australia, after debuting at number 9, "It's Like That" became Carey’s most successful single since "Loverboy", while in Italy, while peaking at number 7, it matched the peak position of "Through the Rain" (2002).
 In France, even with a peak of number 16, "It's Like That" was her most successful single since "Heartbreaker" (1999).